DHSI Statement on Ethics and Inclusion

 - Recognize that sexual harassment (including, but not limited to, unwelcome sexual advances, requests for sexual favours, or other verbal or physical conduct of a sexual nature) is a specific type of discriminatory harassment and is abuse.

 - Commit to helping each other recognize our own positionality when articulating statements and beliefs, rather than enabling assumptions that we are “all on the same page.”
 This requires articulation, explanation, asking questions, working respectfully across difference, and showing compassion and understanding.

 - Resolve, collectively and individually, not to use sexually, racially, transphobic, or ableist derogatory or demeaning language or imagery in DHSI events and activities.

 - Agree to carry these commitments beyond the face-to-face or communal spaces, including into online venues.

 - Commit to educate each other on matters of discrimination and oppression, and support anti-oppression education, pedagogy, and research.

-We acknowledge and respect the Songhees, Esquimault and W̱SÁNEĆ peoples on whose traditional territories the University of Victoria stands and whose historical relationships with the land continue to this day.
+We acknowledge and respect the Lkwungen-speaking peoples, on whose traditional territory the university stands, and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.